kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 ### Lookup

 To find the location of a *key*, each node uses a hash function to map the *id* to a position on the *ring*.
-It then uses its finger table, to determine which node is responsible for the *id*.
-The finger table is a data structure that helps the node quickly locate other nodes in the network.
-The finger table is a table of size `m` (where `m` is the number of bits in the identifier space, in our example, it’s `6`).
-Each entry in the finger table contains
+It then uses so called *finger table*, to determine which node is responsible for the *id*.
+The *finger table* is a data structure that helps the node quickly locate other nodes in the network.
+The *finger table* is a table of size `m` (where `m` is the number of bits in the identifier space, in our example, it’s `6`).
+Each entry in the *finger table* contains

 - Identifier, calculated with the formula
 {% katex inline %}